backstage/backstage/docs/integrations/bitbucket/discovery.md

 ---
 id: discovery
-title: Bitbucket Server Discovery
+title: Bitbucket Discovery
 sidebar_label: Discovery
 description:
-  Automatically discovering catalog entities from repositories in a Bitbucket Server instance
+  Automatically discovering catalog entities from repositories in Bitbucket
 ---

-The Bitbucket integration has a special discovery processor for discovering catalog entities within a Bitbucket Server instance.
-The processor will crawl the Bitbucket Server instance and register entities matching the configured path.
+The Bitbucket integration has a special discovery processor for discovering catalog entities located in Bitbucket.
+The processor will crawl your Bitbucket account and register entities matching the configured path.
 This can be useful as an alternative to static locations or manually adding things to the catalog.

 > Note: The Bitbucket Discovery Processor currently only supports a self-hosted
 > Bitbucket Server, and not the hosted Bitbucket Cloud product.

-To use the discovery processor, you'll need a Bitbucket integration [set up](locations.md) with a `BITBUCKET_TOKEN`.
+To use the discovery processor, you'll need a Bitbucket integration [set up](locations.md) with a `BITBUCKET_TOKEN` and a `BITBUCKET_API_BASE_URL`.
 Then you can add a location target to the catalog configuration:

 ```yaml
 catalog: